cloud-native-toolkit/automation-solutions/boms/software/oms/files/README.md

 The `gitops-repo_repo`, `gitops-repo_token`, `entitlement_key`, `server_url`, and `cluster_login_token` values will be loaded automatically from the credentials.properties file that was configured in an earlier step.

-15. The `cp4d-instance_storage_vendor` variable should have already been populated by the `setup-workspace.sh` script.
+8. The `cp4d-instance_storage_vendor` variable should have already been populated by the `setup-workspace.sh` script.
 This should have the value `portworx` or `ocs`, depending on the selected storage option.

-16. You will see that the `repo_type` and `repo_host` are set to GitHub you can change these to other Git Providers, like GitHub Enterprise or GitLab.
+9. You will see that the `repo_type` and `repo_host` are set to GitHub you can change these to other Git Providers, like GitHub Enterprise or GitLab.

-17. For the `repo_org` value set it to your default org name, or specific a custom org value.
+10. For the `repo_org` value set it to your default org name, or specific a custom org value.
 This is the organization where the GitOps Repository will be created in.
 Click on top right menu and select Your Profile to take you to your default organization.

-18. Set the `repo_repo` value to a unique name that you will recognize as the place where the GitOps configuration is going to be placed before Data Foundation is installed into the cluster.
+11. Set the `repo_repo` value to a unique name that you will recognize as the place where the GitOps configuration is going to be placed before Data Foundation is installed into the cluster.

-19. You can change the `gitops-cluster-config_banner_text` banner text to something useful for your client project or demo.
+12. You can change the `gitops-cluster-config_banner_text` banner text to something useful for your client project or demo.

-20. Save the `terraform.tfvars` file
+13. Save the `terraform.tfvars` file

-21. Navigate into the `/workspaces/current` folder
+14. Navigate into the `/workspaces/current` folder

     > ❗️ Do not skip this step.
 You must execute from the `/workspaces/current` folder.

-##### Automated Deployment

-22. To perform the deployment automatically, execute the `./apply-all.sh` script in the `/workspaces/current`.
-This will apply each of the Sterling OMS layers sequentially.
-This operation will complete in 10-15 minutes, and the Data Foundation will continue asycnchronously in the background.
-This can take an additional 45 minutes.

-    Once complete, skip to the **Access the Sterling OMS Deployment** section

 ##### Manual Deployment

-23. You can also deploy each layer manually.
+15. You can also deploy each layer manually.
 To begin, navigate into the `200-openshift-gitops` folder and run the following commands

     ```
     cd 200-openshift-gitops